See a sneak peek of Tessian in action featuring admin and end user experiences. Watch the Product Tour →

 Your cybersecurity staff training program should educate employees on how to recognize CEO fraud, and what to do if they detect it.

-Beyond staff training, every thriving company takes an all-round approach to cybersecurity that minimizes the risk of serious fallout from an attack.
+Beyond staff training, every thriving company takes an all-around approach to cybersecurity that minimizes the risk of serious fallout from an attack.
+Many companies choose to implement a cybersecurity framework, such as the CIS Critical Security Controls or the NIST Cybersecurity Framework, to help them adopt security controls and protections in a systematic and comprehensive way.

 Here are some important security measures that will help protect your company’s assets and data from CEO fraud: